 \section{Introduction}

-Bayesian Optimization (BO) has emerged as a powerful approach for optimizing \textbf{\textit{black-box functions}} that exhibit little information of its form and requires iterative evaluations for reaching the optima with significant computational cost.
-BO has been applied to a wide range of real-world scenarios requiring optimization over black-box functions within a limited budget of sampling times, such as Neural Architecture Search \citep{kandasamy2018bo-nas, ru2020inter-bo}, hyperparameter tuning \citep{hvarfner2022pi-bo, zimmer2021auto-pytorch} and automatic database management system (DBMS) configuration tuning \citep{van2017otter, zhang2021restune, zhang2022onlinetune}.
-Typically, BO iteratively builds a probabilistic surrogate model on the objective function and uses an acquisition function to decide where to sample next, balancing exploration and exploitation to efficiently locate the optimum.
-However, it is well known that BO struggles to scale in high-dimensional search spaces \citep{binois2022HDGPBO, malu2021brief-HDBO}.
-As dimensionality increases, the size of the search space grows exponentially and uniformly sampled points are more likely to be distant from each other \citep{rashidi2024CTS}.
-Such sparsity of nearby data increases uncertainty in the posterior distribution, which can cause the acquisition function to favor unexplored regions excessively, leading to over-exploration.
+Bayesian Optimization (BO) is a powerful method for optimizing \textbf{\textit{black-box functions}} whose internal structure is largely unknown and requires iterative evaluations for reaching the optima with significant computational cost.
+It has seen broad adoption in real-world scenarios, including Neural Architecture Search \citep{kandasamy2018bo-nas, ru2020inter-bo}, hyperparameter tuning \citep{hvarfner2022pi-bo, zimmer2021auto-pytorch}, and automatic configuration of database management systems \citep{van2017otter, zhang2021restune, zhang2022onlinetune}.
+However, it is well known that BO struggles to scale in high-dimensional search spaces due to reasons including the exponentially increased search space and over-exploration \citep{binois2022HDGPBO, malu2021brief-HDBO, rashidi2024CTS}.

 Even worse, optimization over high-dimensional search spaces in real-world systems is more challenging.
 The task of DBMS configuration tuning exemplifies this challenge, which involves a high-dimensional configuration knob space, complex interdependencies between knobs, and noisy performance observations \citep{zhao2023dbms-survey}.
 Existing approaches towards this problem either rely on extensive pre-collected random samples \citep{van2017otter} or metadata of prior workloads \citep{zhang2021restune}, or restrict evaluations to manually selected low-dimensional spaces \citep{zhang2022onlinetune, cereda2021cgptuner}.
 Moreover, methods aiming to scale BO to high dimensionalities (to be discussed below) often lack evaluation on real-world systems, limiting insights into their practical effectiveness.